Parzival-3141/objcopy/design.md

 # `zig objcopy` [rewrite](https://github.com/ziglang/zig/issues/24522)

+Goal: Support the most common operations on the most common object formats.

 ## Architecture
-I see two ways of doing this, either create an API for manipulating objects and provide implementations for each format, or parse to an homogenous internal format and operate on that.
+Define an API for manipulating objects and provide implementations for each supported format.

-Seperate input and output formats from internal format.
-Operations on object contents should be largely agnostic to the final output format.
+Conversion between object formats (besides "raw" formats like `binary`, `ihex`, etc.) is intentionally unsupported.
+This feature is rarely used and requires a huge amount of complexity in return.
+GNU is the only vendor that implements it and built a dedicated library (BFD) to do it.
+LLVM drops this feature as well, although it does support converting between ELF types (endianness, architecture, 32/64bit).

 Primitives:
  - Sections